teuben/teunix/Install/Linux_U22.04.md

        Screen Locking
            only after waking from sleep (remove the 15 minutes option) Virtual Desktop
-           6 desktops in 2 rows
-           navigation *do not* wrap around
+           6 desktops in 2 rows              (navigation shortcuts come later) navigation *do not* wrap around
            show on-screen display when switching
        Activities
-           ->make a new activity
+           ->make a new activity   [U22: I don't use this option anymore]

      2. Window Management
        Window Behavior
-           Focus -> Focus follows mouse (mouse precedence) Raising Windows -> Raise on hover [750ms is the default, perhaps 500ms better] Task Switcher
+           Focus -> Focus follows mouse (mouse precedence) Raising Windows -> Raise on hover [750ms is the default, perhaps 500ms better) Task Switcher
        KWin Scripts
            +MinimizeAll (useful to have a button to minimize all windows)